-At common law, a marriage was created as the result of a voluntary agreement between a man and a woman to become husband and wife.
-In those early years it was not necessary to have the marriage certified by the church or the state.
+At common law, a marriage was created as the result of a voluntary agreement between a man and a woman to become husband and wife, without the necessity of certification by the church or the state.

 Today, marriage is usually regulated by nations or states, with rights and duties imposed by statute.